 Monsters don’t have to be scary.
-They can be a fun theme to explore in the early childhood years, especially in the month of October.
+It can be fun to explore a monster theme in the early childhood years if kids show an interest, especially in the month of October.
 This Halloween, we are reading lots of books about not-so-scary monsters.
 As an extension to our learning, we created a monster sensory bottle from our monster theme lesson plan set.
 Discovery bottles are an excellent way to work on vocabulary, practice skills independently, or just simply provide a quiet calming activity.
 With our monster discovery bottle creation, I was even able to sneak in some math skills!

 FIND EVEN MORE MONSTER THEME ACTIVITIES IN OUR PRINTABLE LESSON PLANS

 FOR HOME PRESCHOOL AND PRESCHOOL CLASSROOMS.

 Materials for Your Sensory Bottle

 - pipe cleaner

 - googly eyes

 - hot glue gun

 - filler such as rice, beans, pom poms, etc.

 - funnel (optional)